Los Angeles Harbor College Building

 Steps for Current Students to Access VA Benefits: A Guide to Continuing Your Education Support

-• Certify Your Enrollment Each Semester:
+• Certify Your Enrollment Each SemesterCertification Form

 • Making Changes to Your Certification Request:

 • If you make changes to your schedule (drops, adds, section changes), submit another certification request form and select "adjustment" to the original request.
 Include all changes made to your schedule on the form.
+Note: Waitlisted courses cannot be certified.
+Submit the Online Veterans Certification Request whenever you modify your class schedule.

 • Enrollment Verification for Post-9/11 GI Bill Benefits: